 The idea of nesting comes from embedding or “nesting” one IF function inside another

-In the example shown, we are using nested IF functions to assign grades based on a score.
-The logic for assigning a grade goes like this:
+In the example shown, we are using nested IF functions to size shoes based on size US.
+The logic for a size goes like this:

-To build up a nested IF formula that reflects this logic, we can start by testing to see if the score is below 64.
-If TRUE, we return "F".
+To build up a nested IF formula that reflects this logic, we can start by testing to see if the size is below 4.
+If TRUE, we return 22.
 If FALSE, we move into the next IF function.
-This time, we test to see if the score is less than 73.
-If TRUE, we return "D".
+This time, we test to see if the score is less than 4.5.
+If TRUE, we return 22.5.
 If FALSE, we move into yet another IF function.
 And so on.

 Eventually, the formula we have in cell D5 looks like this: